 Azure Container Instances enables deployment of Docker containers onto Azure infrastructure without provisioning any virtual machines or adopting any higher-level service.
 In this tutorial, you build a small web application in Node.js and package it in a container that can be run using Azure Container Instances.

 In this lab, you will create an Azure Traffic Manager profile, and use it to distribute traffic between 3 Azure Web App endpoints deployed to different global locations.
-You will learn how to use the Azure portal to configure the different ways in which Traffic Manager distributes traffic between endpoints, and how to configure endpoint health checks and test endpoint failover, for high-availability applications.
+You will learn how to use the Azure portal to configure the different ways in which Traffic Manager distributes traffic between endpoints.
+You will alsoconfigure endpoint health checks and test endpoint failover, as used for high-availability applications.

 In this lab, you will learn the fundamentals of how to use the Azure PowerShell cmdlets to create and manage Azure Virtual Machines.
 Exercises will include performing common operations like stopping and starting VMs, creating VMs, attaching additional storage and creating and updating virtual machines.